-The site is currently designated "Agriculture" in the Stanislaus County General Plan.
-The agricultural designation recognizes the value and importance of agriculture by acting to preclude incompatible urban development within agricultural areas, and as such, should generally be zoned with 40- to 160- acre minimum parcel sizes.
+The project site is currently designated "Agriculture" in the Stanislaus County General Plan.
+The agricultural designation recognizes the value and importance of agriculture by acting to preclude incompatible urban development within agricultural areas, and as such, should generally be zoned with 40-to-160-acre minimum parcel sizes.
 The proposed parcels are consistent with the site's General Agriculture (A-2-40) zoning designation, which requires a 40-acre minimum parcel size for the creation of new parcels.
+Under the Agriculture designation, residential building intensity is zero to two dwellings per 40 acres in the A-2-40 zoning district; however, for the purposes of residential intensity calculations, accessory dwelling units (ADUs) and junior ADUs (JADUs) do not count towards density in accordance with state law.
+An overview of the total dwellings allowed to be developed on the project site is provided in the Zoning and Subdivision Ordinance of this report.

-The project site is currently enrolled in Williamson Act Contract No. 1975-2004.
-In accordance with both local and state Williamson Act provisions, lands are presumed to be too small to sustain their agricultural use if the lands are less than 40 acres in size in the case of non-prime agricultural land, 10 acres in the size in the case of prime agricultural land; or the subdivision will result in residential development not incidental to the commercial agricultural use of the land.
-In this case all proposed parcels are 40 acres or more in size.
+Proposed Parcels 1 and 2 and the Remainder are currently enrolled under Williamson Act Contract No. 86-4107.
+In accordance with both local and state Williamson Act provisions, lands are presumed to be too small to sustain their agricultural use if the lands are less than 40 acres in size in the case of non-prime agricultural land,10 acres in the size in the case of prime agricultural land; or the subdivision will result in residential development not incidental to the commercial agricultural use of the land.
+In this case all proposed parcels are above 40 acres in size.

-The project site is currently in agricultural production and is planted in almond trees.
+The project site is currently in agricultural production (planted in almond trees and tomatoes).
 No construction is proposed as part of this project.
 Stanislaus County General Plan Agricultural Element Policy 2.8 specifies that the subdivision of agricultural land consisting of unirrigated farmland, unirrigated grazing land, or land enrolled under a Williamson Act contract, into parcels of less than 160 acres in size shall be allowed provided a "no-build" restriction on the construction of any residential development on newly created parcel(s) is observed until one or both of the following criteria is met:

 - Ninety percent or more of the parcel shall be in production agriculture use with its own onsite irrigation infrastructure and water rights to independently irrigate.
 For lands which are not irrigated by surface water, on-site irrigation infrastructure may include a self-contained drip or sprinkler irrigation system.
-Shared off-site infrastructure for drip or sprinkler irrigation systems, such as well pumps and filters, may be allowed provided recorded longterm maintenance agreements and irrevocable access easements to the infrastructure are in place. - Use of the parcel includes a confined animal facility (such as a commercial dairy, cattle feedlot, or poultry operation) or a commercial aquaculture operation.
+Shared off-site infrastructure for drip or sprinkler irrigation systems, such as well pumps and filters, may be allowed provided recorded long term maintenance agreements and irrevocable access easements to the infrastructure are in place. - Use of the parcel includes a confined animal facility (such as a commercial dairy, cattle feedlot, or poultry operation) or a commercial aquaculture operation.

 Production agriculture is defined as agriculture for the purpose of producing any and all plant and animal commodities for commercial purposes.
-In this case, both of the proposed parcels would meet the 90% production agricultural use.
-Therefore, the "no-build" restriction on the construction of any additional residential development would be void.
-Neither of the proposed parcels are improved with single-family dwellings.
-Under the Zoning Ordinance for the A-2 zoning district, each parcel may have a maximum of two dwelling units and one junior accessory dwelling unit (JADU).
-The second dwelling unit may be either a single-family dwelling or an accessory dwelling unit (ADU).
+In this case, all proposed parcels would meet the 90% production agricultural use and, with conditions of approval in place requiring easements to be granted over existing irrigation ditches, each proposed parcel will continue to have independent access to surface irrigation water from Newman Drainage District.
+Therefore, the "no-build" restriction on the construction of any additional residential development would not be applicable.
 The project was referred to the Department of Conservation for review regarding the Williamson Act; however, no response was received.